ibm-cloud-architecture/tutorial-vpc-3tier-networking/UI.md

 ## Create an SSH Key

 An SSH key is required when creating a VPC instance.
-From the Compute menu slect "SSH keys" and then "Add SSH key."
+From the Compute menu select "SSH keys" and then "Add SSH key."
 Enter name, select US-South/Dallas region and add the contents of your RSA public key.
 Hit the "Add SSH key" button to save.

 ![SSH Key](images/sshkey.png)

 ## Create a VPC

 Create a VPC named `wp_vpc`.

 On the *VPC Infrastructure* menu, select "VPCs" under "Network.".
 Then select "New virtual private cloud".
 Fill out the form and hit the "Create virtual private cloud" button.